 If you like pizza, just wait until you try it in the Eternal City.
 Eating pizza in Italy (and especially in Rome) is a major treat.
 Sprinkled throughout the city are restaurants that sell pizza al taglio (cut to go), and Neapolitan pizzas prepared in wood-burning ovens.
 Whether you’re grabbing lunch to carry out, or sitting down to a family-dinner, learn about a few places that serves up the best pizza in Rome.
 With simple, fresh ingredients and your choice of a crispy or soft, bubbly crust, you’re in for a treat.

 Aperitivo in Rome

 The word aperitivo comes from the Latin verb “aperire,” meaning “to open.”
 This refers to the idea of opening your tastebuds to new flavors and cuisines.
 So it makes sense that this awesome Italian tradition takes place after work and before dinner.
 Consisting of some light snacks and a few cocktails or glasses of wine, the most comparable American tradition is Happy Hour.
 But don’t tell Romans that!
-For some options for the best aperitivo in Rome, check out these suggestions.
+Here are some options for the best aperitivo in Rome.

 The Best Bars in Rome